Skip to main content

 Customers are used to receiving business communications over multiple channels, making it hard to track business communications and sometimes adding necessary friction.

-You can’t really communicate your newest product offering and ebook launch in a tweet, and emails are better used for longer messages (Imagine a company sending a 280-character email to their entire list with just a link attached).
+You can’t communicate your newest product offering and ebook launch in a tweet, and emails are better used for longer messages (Imagine a company sending a 280-character email to their entire list with just a link attached).

-The point is that not all communication channels are created equal, but relying only on one makes growth impossible.
+Not all communication channels are created equal, but relying only on one makes growth impossible.
 This is the necessary evil of omnichannel.

 An omnichannel, or multi-channel, strategy is the norm for modern businesses that understand customers are everywhere.
 Omnichannel communication establishes the importance of customer communication — across sales, marketing promotions, transactions, support, and other stages in the customer journey — so every touchpoint feels personal, easy, and connected.